aehrc/ncts-engagement/snomed/benefits/general.md

 ---

-You can explore the benefits for Healthcare Providers, Technology Providers, and Patients in more detail.
+You can explore the benefits for [Healthcare Providers](./providers), Technology Providers, Patients and Globally in more detail.